GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 - `view_dataset_graph` you can choose to view [TRUE] or not [FALSE] dataset graph during execution.
 - `create_model_graph` you can choose to create [TRUE] or not [FALSE] model graph.
 - `view_model_graph` you can choose to view [TRUE] or not [FALSE] model graph.
-- `metric_plotted_during_traininig` you can select the only performance metrics you prefer to view.
+- `metric_plotted_during_traininig` you can select the only performance metrics you prefer to plot.
 - `epochs` you can choose number of epochs based on your device computing capacity.
 - `early_stopping_metric` you can choose the metric against which you want to check for performance improvement according to early stopping.
 - `earling_stopping_max_no_valid_epochs` you can choose the max value of epochs that do not produce performance improvement.